-The prize is awarded annually to an author whose work has best spoken of the experience of chronic illness and/or disability.
+The Barbellion Prize is a book prize dedicated to the furtherance of ill and disabled voices in writing.
+The prize is awarded annually to an author whose work has best represented the experience of chronic illness and/or disability.

-The awarded work can be of any genre in fiction, memoir, biography, poetry, or critical non-fiction from around the world - whether it is in English, in translation, traditionally published or self-published.
+The awarded work can be of any genre: in fiction, memoir, biography, poetry, or critical non-fiction from around the world - whether it is in English, in translation, traditionally published, or self-published.